microsoft/Qcodes/docs/help.rst

 We discuss things on slack, join us!
 You can find the maintainers' email on their commits.
-Plese send a main to j.h.nielsen(at)nbi.ku.dk if you want to join the slack channel.
+Plese send a mail to j.h.nielsen(at)nbi.ku.dk if you want to join the slack channel.
 Please include a few lines about who you are and how you use or want to use QCoDeS.